-The old port is stunning and filled with a raw energy that you would expect from a lively port town.
+The old port of Marseilles is stunning and filled with a raw energy that you would expect from a lively port town.

 Other than the slick bistros and cafes lining the boulevards, it looks as if it could be the setting for an old pirate movie.

-Yes, Marseille is the setting for this famous novel, The Count of Monte Cristo written by Alexander Dumas.
+Marseille is the setting for this famous novel, The Count of Monte Cristo written by Alexander Dumas.
 But Chateau d’If is not a fictional location.

 Poor Edmond Dantes was sent to the prison island of Chateau d’If where he spent 14 years suffering in the hands of his tormentors before escaping and taking his revenge.